dacharyc/shattered-ring-website/content/app/track-locations/index.md

 In the new location form, you can add as little as a name, flip a couple of toggles if the location is cleared, has a smith anvil, or has a merchant, and hit the `Create Location` button.
 You can also add notes when you create the location, or you can go back later and add them when viewing location details.

-After you create the location, you can go to the location's detail view to add NPCs.
+After you create the location, you can go to the location's detail view to add NPCs amnd bosses.

-If you create the location from the NPC view, the location is automatically populated with the NPC whose view you created the location from.
+If you create the location from the NPC or boss view, the location is automatically populated with the NPC or boss whose view you created the location from.